ashpoolin/whalescale/doc/whalescale.md

     --csv \
     --max-concurrent-requests 20
 ```
-You can manage the `max-concurrent-request` based on your node's capabilities, and choose an alternate output format (such as json), of course.
+You can manage the `max-concurrent-requests` based on your node's capabilities, and choose an alternate output format (such as json), of course.

 #### 3. Extract Transfer Data
 To retrieve the relevant transaction data, we need to obtain all calls to the ERC-20 contract of interest.
 For TUSD, this address is `0x0000000000085d4780B73119b644AE5ecd22b376`.
 Additionally, to identify transfers, we take the SHA3 hash of the function header which typically looks like this `transfer(address recipient,uint256 amount)`.
 That exercise can be left to the reader, but a quick view of the `input` field of transfer on [Etherscan](https://etherscan.io/tx/0x2939fa6dd738d2e3c78028640947ec4977abe0c646efb744257a03e091252e0e) gives us what we need to know: the first 8 bytes of the `input` is the `Method ID` (essentially, the instruction identifier), which is `0xa9059cbb`.
 This identifier should be common to all ERC-20 compliant tokens.